 Outbound links are links that point to sites other than your domain.
 Linking to a source from Wikipedia is an example of outbound linking.
 Outbound links help you build credibility and trust among your readers.

 Outbound links do help in SEO, but only when you link out to authority sites.
 Always try to link out to relevant authority sites from your content.

 10. Write CTR Optimized Headline

-Click through rate (CTR) has become one of the most important parts of SEO in recent times.
-Google now uses specific user signals which include CTR as a ranking factor.
+Click-through rate (CTR) has become one of the most essential parts of SEO in recent times.
+Google now uses specific user signals, which include CTR as a ranking factor.

 If your post is ranking on #3 on Google and your competitor’s #1, there’s a high chance you can outrank them if more people click on your link in the result.

 Optimize your headlines for higher click-throughs.

 In fact, one of my review posts started to rank #1 on Google outranking my competitor’s position which has been there for 4 years.
 Just because my link got more clicks.

 You can use Thrive headline optimizer (The tool I used to do the test above) to A/B test different headlines and track which variation performs better, gets more clicks and engagements.